cdupont/CorentinDupont-WebPage/blog/posts/Programming/2021-08-13-GreenPass.md

 $ signature=`zbarimg -q --raw QR.png | cut -c 5- | base45 --decode | zlib-flate -uncompress | cbor-diag | sed -n '5p' | cut -d "'" -f2`
 ```

-Here, using commands `sed` and `cut`, we selected the 5th line and then extract the data between single quotes.
+Here, using commands `sed` and `cut`, we selected the lines and then extracted the data between single quotes.
 The data we get is an hexadecimal string, again in CBOR format.
 So we need to inject it again in `cbor-diag`: